vyca2017/content/content/reference/schema/types.md

 A *GraphQL type* defines the structure for a certain type of your data.
 If you are familiar with SQL databases you can think of a type as the schema for a table.
 A type has a name, an optional description and one or multiple [fields](!alias-teizeit5se).

-> Previously, types we referred to as models in this documentation.
+> Previously, types were referred to as models in this documentation.

 An instantiation of a type is called a *node*.
 The collection of all nodes is what you would refer to as "your data".
 The term node refers to a node inside your data graph.